ponceedi000/201-reading-notes/401-growth-mindset.md

   * Living life like it's a marathon, not a sprint
 - Chicago Public School Interesting statistics:
   * Grittier kids were significantly more likely to graduate regardless of home income, family situations, or other common variables.
-- How does one aquire grit?
+- How does one acquire grit?
   * No one really knows...

 ### [Alain de Botton on Redefining Success.](https://www.ted.com/talks/alain_de_botton_a_kinder_gentler_philosophy_of_success)

 - My Favorite quotes from Alain de Botton:
-  * > "... and when you can't relate to somebody, you dont envy them...
+  * > "... and when you can't relate to somebody, you don't envy them...
 The closer two people are -- in age, in background, in the process of identification -- the more there's a danger of envy."
-  * > "... hold your horses when you;re coming to judge people.
+  * > "... hold your horses when you're coming to judge people.
 You don't necessarily know what someone's true value is.
 That is an unknown part of them, and we shouldn't behave as though it is known."
   * > "...Let's make sure our ideas of success are truly our own."
 In summary, stay true to yourself.
 Don't let other deviate from your own path to your success.
 BUT, you also want to avoid traveling the wrong path to begin with; make sure it is you that wants what you want.

 ***
-Emotional Intelligence/biases assessement is private, see tasks on canvas.
+Emotional Intelligence/biases assessment is private, see tasks on canvas.
 ***
  ## End of Notes